On the density for sums of independent exponential, Erlang and gamma variates: Introduction

 \section{Introduction}

-The distribution functions of exponential and gamma variables are prevalent in many applied fields of stochastic modelling.
+Exponentially distributed random variables are prevalent in the applied fields of probability and in stochastic modelling.
 In perhaps the most celebrated of such models, the Poisson process, the interarrival times of events are independent exponential random variables as a consequence of its postulates.
-Combining such processes in the development of his \textit{method of stages} (or phases) in queueing models, Agner Erlang was led to introduce what is now the familiar \textit{Erlang distribution} being the distribution of an integer sum of independent exponentials.
-Such random variables and their convolutions lie at the core of many fields such as telecommunications, biostatistics, reliability theory and survival and risk analysis, to name a few.
-In the course of this paper, we will refer to a number of papers and the reader may look to these for further information and references.
+Combining such processes in the development of his \textit{method of stages} (or phases) in queueing models, Agner Erlang was led to introduce what is now the familiar \textit{Erlang distribution} being the distribution of an integer sum of independent and identically distributed exponentials.
+The gamma density is a less restricted form of the Erlang density where the shape parameter may take an arbitrary positive noninteger value.

+Such random variables and their sums lie at the core of many fields such telecommunications, statistics, reliability theory and survival and risk analysis, to name a few.
+We mention here a few specific examples.
+In the field of reliability, the uncertain lifetimes of components are often modelled as exponential variates (see \cite{Amari1997}) and hence system failure times are distributed as a sum of exponentially distributed random variables.
+Referring to the sum of heterogeneous Erlang variables as a \textit{Generalised Integer} gamma variable, \cite{Coelho1998} shows its relevance to Wilks' lambda when testing the independence of sets of normally distributed variables.
+Finally, in \cite{Sim1992}, Sim develops point processes for the modelling of non-Poisson series of events where the time to the $k$th event is interpreted as the sum of $k$ independent but non-identically distributed gamma variables.

-The paper begins with the formula for the density of the \textit{hypo-exponential} being the sum of independent exponentials having pairwise distinct parameters.
+The paper begins with the formula for the \textit{hypo-exponential} density being that for the sum of independent exponentials having pairwise distinct parameters.
 We point out that this density has a divided difference characteristic which immediately suggests a novel perspective from which to further explore the densities of sums of independent exponentials.
 The paper advances a succinct representation for the density of independent Erlang distributed variables and demonstrates agreement with previous papers where such formulae have been found (and often rediscovered) by other means.
-Extending these results further, by using the tools of fractional calculus, a representation is also found for the density of sums of distinct independent gamma random variables.
-The paper concludes by showing how this approach produces the density itself.
+Extending these results further, by using the tools of fractional calculus, a representation is also found for the density for sums of distinct independent gamma random variables.
+The paper concludes by showing how this approach produces the density function itself.

 The divided differences is a subject more familiar in the fields of approximation theory and numerical analysis.
 As a fundamental tool, it has been put to good effect in simplifying and elucidating formulae for the moments of the geometric Brownian motion, see \cite{Baxter2011}.
 It is hoped that the ideas here demonstrate another aspect of its usefulness and provide the reader with new avenues to explore the densities for sums of exponential and gamma random variables further.